Learn more about refugees

 Refugees in the world today

-According to the UNHCR, in 2018 the countries sourcing the largest number of refugees were:
+According to the UNHCR, in 2021 the countries with the largest number of refugees who fled were:

 "Today, World Refugee Day, is a time for solidarity with refugees - and with the communities that welcome them.
 As conflicts emerge, recur, persist and deepen, 68.5 million people are uprooted around the world.
 Nine out of 10 are in their own countries or countries next door, and the impact is massive - on refugees themselves, and on the communities that open their doors to them.
 Now, more than ever, taking care of refugees must be a global - and shared - responsibility.
 It's time to do things differently.

 A new model is now being tested, with positive results - based on equity, on justice and on humanitarian values and standards.
 Countries and communities need more systematic, long-term support as they take on the job of helping uprooted families.

 Refugees themselves need to be included in new communities, and given the chance to realize their potential.
 And solutions are needed - to help refugees return home when the time is right, or build new lives elsewhere.
 The Global Compact on Refugees - to be adopted this year - aims to make these happen.

 Getting laws and policies right is vital.
 But it's local people and communities that are on the frontlines when refugees arrive, and whose welcome makes the difference - the difference between rejection and inclusion; between despair and hope; between being left behind and building a future.
 Sharing responsibility for refugees starts there.

 We see this every day - in Beirut, Lebanon; Cox's Bazar, Bangladesh; Yumbe, Uganda; Frankfurt, Germany; Lima, Peru and countless villages, towns and cities around the world.
 It's the men, women and children there, the local organizations and faith groups, the teachers, local business people and municipal leaders who make the difference - with humanity, compassion and solidarity.